-The Public Works Operations staff continue to be available twenty-four hours a day, seven days a week while based at home.
-The Patrol Supervisors are operating the facilities and handling day-to-day operations, and all regulatory requirements are currently being met or exceeded.
+The Public Works Operations group are currently working on an as needed basis, and staff are continued to be paid for 40 hours per week but are to remain at home until contacted by the Patrol Supervisor to come to work.
+The Patrol Supervisors are manning the facilities and handling day-to-day operations, and all regulatory requirements are currently being met or exceeded.

-CORPORATE SERVICES DEPARTMENT
+CORPORATE SERVICES